 Dairy remains the biggest segment of the organic sector, accounting for about 29% of the total.
 It will be interesting to see if organic wines and beers continue their rise in popularity.
 Britain’s booming craft beer culture, and interest in natural brewing, suggests there will be a further lift in alcoholic drinks.

-Overall, organic produce may represents a small part of the UK’s total food and drink market (estimated at less than 2%) but with changing consumer perceptions about sustainability and heightened health concerns (remember last year’s horror stories about the amount of plastics we inadvertently ingest?) it looks like organic will continue its steady roll as part of the fast-moving consumer goods (FMCG) sector.
+Overall, organic produce may represent a small part of the UK’s total food and drink market (estimated at less than 2%) but with changing consumer perceptions about sustainability and heightened health concerns (remember last year’s horror stories about the amount of plastics we inadvertently ingest?) it looks like organic will continue its steady progress as part of the fast-moving consumer goods (FMCG) sector.

 That has certainly been the case across The Pond.
 According to the global number-crunchers at Nielsen, organic products are worth more than $21 billion, a rise of 9% in value, in the USA.